 - Sexy Soaked Shirt: Kee Nang gets a sexy scene with her clothes getting wet.

 - The Silent Bob: The Golden Child doesn't talk until Jarrell finds him (and then only briefly).
 Still, he's able to express his intentions rather well without doing so.

-- Snake People: The lady librarian behind the screen.
+- Snake People: Kala, the librarian behind the screen.
 One of her ancestors was raped by a dragon.